IST263/fall2019m004/docs/question-bank.md

 - What is the purpose of the head, and body tags?
 - Give an example of a tag, element, attribute
 - What does an HMTL element consist of?

+## Week 3 - More HTML

+- Give an example each of how to use ./ and ../
+- What is a web crawler?
+Why are they important
+- What is the main difference between an absolute and relative path?
+- What is SEO?
+- What is the difference between an ordered and unordered list?